jmswaney/thesis/source/16_Vascularization.md

 Since organoids offer more realistic disease modeling, they could bridge the gap between primary drug screens and animal trials [@Pampaloni2007].
 For this reason, pharmaceutical companies are investigating the use of organoid models for lead optimization.
-Despite these recent successes, neural organoid are still an incomplete model of the human brain.
+Despite these recent successes, cerebral organoids are still an incomplete model of the human brain.

 One major shortcoming is the omission of a vascular system, which is needed to provide nutrients uniformly throughout large tissues.
-As a result, neural organoids are limited to approximately 4 mm in diameter as all nutrients must diffuse in from the organoid surface [@McMurtrey2014].
+As a result, cerebral organoids are limited to approximately 4 mm in diameter as all nutrients must diffuse in from the organoid surface [@McMurtrey2014].
 As the nutrients diffuse into the organoid, they are simultaneously consumed via metabolic processes within the organoid.
-This nutrient reaction-diffusion is non-physiological, and it may hinder the ability for neural organoids to model healthy brain development [@Raja2016].
+This nutrient reaction-diffusion is non-physiological, and it may hinder the ability for cerebral organoids to model healthy brain development [@Raja2016].
 In vivo, nutrient delivery is solved by the vascular system, an incredibly sophisticated and dynamic transport system.
 Capillaries can be as small as 10 µm in diameter, and the average vessel-to-neuron distance